-*WARNING: Do not use the suspend before low feature to prevent or treat low glucose.
-Always confirm your sensor glucose reading using your BG meter, and follow the instructions of your healthcare professional to treat low glucose.
-Using suspend before low alone to prevent or treat low glucose may result in prolonged hypoglycemia.
+*WARNING: Do not use the suspend before low feature to prevent or treat low blood glucose.
+Always confirm your sensor blood glucose reading using your blood glucose (BG) meter, and follow the instructions of your healthcare professional to treat low blood glucose.
+Using suspend before low alone to prevent or treat low blood glucose may result in prolonged hypoglycemia.

-The Medtronic MiniMed 670G system requires a prescription and is intended for continuous delivery of basal insulin (at user selectable rates) and administration of insulin boluses (in user selectable amounts) for the management of Type 1 diabetes mellitus in persons, fourteen years of age and older, requiring insulin as well as for the continuous monitoring and trending of glucose levels in the fluid under the skin.
+The Medtronic MiniMed 670G system requires a prescription and is intended for continuous delivery of basal insulin (at user selectable rates) and administration of insulin boluses (in user selectable amounts) for the management of type 1 diabetes mellitus in persons, 14 years of age and older, requiring insulin as well as for the continuous monitoring and trending of blood glucose levels in the fluid under the skin.

 At the time of manufacture and when the reservoir and tubing are properly inserter, your pump is waterproof.
 It is protected against the effects for being underwater to a depth of up to 12 feet (3.6 meters) for up to 24 hours.